 my_simple_web_app as per instructions.

-As with the other example, you will need to download the WebApp files into a new directory.
+curl, you will need to download these files into a new directory.
 Use

 sudo where necessary.

 $ apt update && apt install -y python3 python3-pip curl $ mkdir ~/wott-webapp-auth-example $ cd ~/wott-webapp-auth-example $ curl -o app.py https://raw.githubusercontent.com/WoTTsecurity/examples/master/simple-webapp-auth/app.py $ curl -o requirements.txt https://raw.githubusercontent.com/WoTTsecurity/examples/master/simple-webapp-auth/requirements.txt $ pip3 install -r requirements.txt $ sudo python3 app.py